CompNet/RugbyScope/src/wikidata/_TODO.md

 * notes
+  - filtering players depending on whether they played for a club: many are missed but if their club is not indicated... maybe they are not important enough?
   - if we just focus on pro clubs, the careers will be very incomplete, the sequences very short (not useful)
     > must try to include amateur/university clubs too
   - must be able to assess the completeness of the data